Eventador/eventador.github.io/_documentation/getting_started_guide.md

 A deployment consists of:

 - A Kafka cluster including Zookeeper nodes (the backbone of the service)
-- A PrestoDB cluster (for quick analysis and reporting) (developer plan or above)
+- A PrestoDB cluster (for quick analysis and reporting) (Enterprise Plans)
-- A Eventador Notebook server (for analysis, experiments, and output) (developer plan or above)
+- A Eventador Notebook server (for analysis, experiments, and output) (Enterprise Plans)

-When you sign up you get a distinct and isolated VPC that your deployments live in.
-You **must** grant access to each deployment via the deployments->Security tab in order for any IP traffic to be allowed through.
-More on this below.
+When you sign up you get a distinct and isolated VPC that your deployments live in. in order for any IP traffic to be allowed through, you **must** grant access to each deployment via the deployments tab by clicking the lockbox under the green 'create deployment' button .
+More on this [below](#step-2-create-a-deployment).

 # Quickstart Example

 For this example we will do some hypothetical brewery automation based on real time sensor data.
 Sensors on beer mash tuns gather the current temperature levels and produce it to the pipeline.
 The data can then be queried right from the Kafka via SQL.
 This allows the brewer to monitor the temperature levels and ensure it's below a particular threshold for good beer.
 If it gets out of threshold an actuator can reduce or increase the temperature.

-The complete sample set can be found in our examples repo.
+The complete sample set can be found in our [examples repo](https://github.com/Eventador/examples).

 ## Prequisites